chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 KINETIC-NC allows skipping portions of the code by using the **SKIP** command.
 This comes in handy when in a longer NC program a certain section should be done later again, but some other operations not.
 In order to support this upfront, the respective code is added by the post-processor as comments, so that it just has to be uncommented when being used.

+> [!NOTE]
-**NOTE:** A label cannot exist on its own unless it has been defined in by the SKIP command before.
+> A label cannot exist on its own unless it has been defined in by the SKIP command before.

+> [!NOTE]
-**NOTE:** Labels need to use other characters than those used in G-code
+>  Labels need to use other characters than those used in G-code

 Following lines show an example of how this is prepared in the G-code by the post-processor: